zkyseu/O2SFormer/README.md

   <summary>1.
 Eval our pretrianed models</summary>

   <!-- ### Eval our pretrianed model -->
-  Download our O2SFormer model checkpoint "checkpoint0011_4scale.pth" from [this link](https://drive.google.com/drive/folders/1qD5m1NmK0kjE5hh-G17XUX751WsEG-h_?usp=sharing) and perform the command below.
-You can expect to get the final AP about 49.0.
+  Download our O2SFormer model checkpoint with ResNet50 and perform the command below.
+You can expect to get the F1 about 77.80.
   ```sh
   bash eval.sh /path/to/your/checkpoint
   ```